code-not-found/code-not-found.github.io/_pages/primefaces-tutorials.md

 ---
-title: "JSF PrimeFaces"
+title: "PrimeFaces Tutorials"
-permalink: /jsf-primefaces/
+permalink: /primefaces-tutorials
-excerpt: "Step-by-step tutorials on PrimeFaces"
+excerpt: "Detailed step-by-step tutorials on how to use PrimeFaces."
 date: 2017-12-30
-last_modified_at: 2017-12-30
+last_modified_at: 2018-11-20
 ---

 <figure>